Tobacco plantation land

 Nexus Tours was the best value for money without any doubt, and I strongly recommend you to check them before any other.

--Visit of a tobacco plantation and factory where they will show you how they do cigars, and give you one to try.
+-A tobacco plantation and factory where they will show you how they do cigars, and give you one to try

 To book your bus tickets remember to do so at least within 2 weeks before the date, any earlier it’s not possible in the website, and any later the seats might sell out.
 The Via Azul website is very easy and straightforward, therefore do not risk it by going to the bus station to try your luck.
 It’s a mess like no other, and the chances you won’t manage a ticket are almost guaranteed.
 Book them at their official website.